-For complaints about the actions of an entity that is regulated by the Authority please click here where the entity is regulated under the Financial Services Act 2008 and here where the entity is regulated under the Insurance Act 2008.
+Or, if you have a complaint about the actions of any entity that is regulated by the Authority under either the Financial Services Act 2008 or the Insurance Act 2008 please click here.

 How will my complaint about the Authority be handled?

 Your complaint will be investigated by a senior member of staff, who is independent of the matter being complained about.

 Complaints are acknowledged within five business days and are resolved as quickly as possible.
 We endeavour to complete our investigation of your complaint within four weeks.
 However, if this is not possible, we will write to you within four weeks to advise on the progress of our review and when we expect to complete the investigation.

 On completion of our investigation, we will send you a report.
 Our report will advise if your complaint has been upheld and if so what steps will be taken to remedy the situation.
 If your complaint has been rejected, we will advise why.
 Prior to sending our report, the investigating manager will discuss your complaint with another independent manager, to assess whether your complaint has been investigated thoroughly and you have been treated fairly.

 What if I feel that my complaint has not been properly addressed?